MK316/Coding4ET/Lessons/Lesson02.md

     * Click on “File” in your notebook.
     * Select “Save a copy in GitHub”.
     * Authorize Colab to access your GitHub account, if prompted.
-    * Choose the "S24" repository.
+    * Choose the "Practice" repository.
     * Name the file “assign01.ipynb”.
     * Click “OK” to save.

-### Submission: use our Github ID Google Sheet in the main page
-Submit the URL of your GitHub repository containing "assign01.ipynb".